contagon/handbook/handbook/6-stake-leadership.md

 The stake Relief Society presidency has the following additional responsibilities:

-* Serve on the stake adult leadership committee (see [29.3.9]).
+* Serve on the stake adult leadership committee (see [29.3.8]).
 If a secretary is called, she is also invited.
 * Teach ward Relief Society presidents the principles of ministering and caring for those in need.
 Help them understand their role in helping bishops with temporal and self-reliance matters.
-* Teach ward Relief Society presidencies about their responsibilities for missionary work (see [23.5.2]) and temple and family history work (see [25.2.2]).
+* Teach ward Relief Society presidencies about their responsibilities for missionary work (see [23.6.2]) and temple and family history work (see [25.2.2]).
 * Strengthen single adult sisters in the stake.
 If the stake has a young single adult committee, a member of the presidency serves on it.
 The same is true if the stake has a single adult committee.
 (See [14.1.1.2].)
 * Coordinate stake Relief Society efforts during emergencies.

 [[AO]] The stake Relief Society presidency may plan and carry out one or two meetings each year for all Relief Society sisters in the stake.
 These meetings are held under the direction of the stake presidency.
 They may include service, classes, projects, conferences, or workshops.
-They are not held in conjunction with the women’s session of general conference.
 The stake Relief Society presidency may form committees to help as needed.

 #### 6.7.1.2 Additional Stake Young Women Presidency Responsibilities

 The stake Young Women presidency has the following additional responsibilities:

-* Serve on the stake youth leadership committee (see [29.3.10]).
+* Serve on the stake youth leadership committee (see [29.3.9]).
 If a secretary is called, she is also invited.
 * Under the direction of the stake presidency, plan and coordinate stake Young Women activities and camps.

 #### 6.7.1.3 Additional Stake Primary Presidency Responsibilities